-From time to time, an individual may find themselves in a situation which might appear compromising to others or which could be misconstrued.
-Equally, an individual may for whatever reason have behaved in a manner which on reflection they consider falls below the standard set out in the Code of Conduct for All Staff.
+in a situation which might appear compromising to or actions in others others or which could be misconstrued.
+Equally, an These are behaviour of individual may notice behaviour which leave them concerned. or actions which fall short of a f abuse.
+These tend to be the standard set out in the Code of Conduct for All Conduct for All Staff I Staff cate that the College's Code of